altruisticDataAnalysis/lifeHacks/2020Feb04-AMindfulYear-.md

 We can wait to be informed about the news later in the day,
 instead of getting the unsettling dose first thing in the morning.

-I am turning off the Google News Routine that follows my morning alarm.
+I am turning off the Google News Routine which follows my morning alarm.